Affiliating your club to the BMC comes with a range of benefits.

 Access & Conservation

 Access and conservation work is one of the most important and highly regarded of the BMC functions.
-Over the years, the programme has gone from strength to strength and is now coordinated by 3 full time BMC officers, 50 regional access volunteers and 12 specialist advisors, together with countless others who are called upon to assist with various projects.
+Over the years, the programme has gone from strength to strength and is now coordinated by 3 BMC officers, 50 regional access volunteers and 12 specialist advisors, together with countless others who are called upon to assist with various projects.
 "On the ground" work is undertaken by area volunteers who, backed by the BMC officers, liaise with landowners and conservationists in their areas to negotiate access agreements and deal with any conflicts that arise.

-There are currently 62 buildings providing cheap, high quality self-catering accommodation for hillwalkers, climbers and mountaineers - typically situated in the heart of the popular mountain areas in the UK.
+There are currently 68 buildings providing great value, high quality, self-catering accommodation for hillwalkers, climbers and mountaineers - typically situated in the heart of the popular mountain areas in the UK.
 Most are managed by affiliated-clubs, with others run by the BMC and Mountaineering Scotland for the benefit of BMC and MS members.
 Click here for the full listings

 If you have any queries about your club's affiliation to the BMC do not hesitate to get in touch with the Membership Services Team at the BMC office.

 All revenue generated by BMC Membership Services goes back into improving the service, communicating with members and supporting BMC specialist work programmes including Access and Conservation, Safety and Training, and Technical work.

 This article has been read